vspaz/goat/README.md

 # goat

-configurable HTTP Go client that supports:
+Goat, is an HTTP client built on top of a standard Go http package, that is extremely easy to configure; no googling required.
+The idea is similar to https://github.com/vspaz/pyclient it supports out of the box:

-* tls,
+* TLS,
 * basic auth
 * delayed retries on specific errors
 * timeouts (connection, read, idle etc.)
 * keep-alive connections
 * extra helpers
+* logging
 * etc.

-easily configurable http client built on top of a standard http package w/o using any third parties. the idea is similar to https://github.com/vspaz/pyclient
+still, if you don't wish any configuration, you can you use it as is with default parameters.
+Please, see the examples
+below:

 ```go
 package main